 Cornerstone knew this is what the insurance adjuster would say but wanted the owner to hear for himself.
 Following a simple but specialized test, administered by Cornerstone Adjusters, it was quickly found that soot was in fact all over the place – you just couldn’t see it.

 Had the building owner accepted the first opinion by the insurance adjuster he would have missed the opportunity to turn his $40k into a $520k payout!

 We agree with you but remarkably this is a very normal situation for many unsuspecting home and business owners serviced by often well-intending insurance adjusters who don’t understand the nature of soot.
 Thankfully, we do understand soot, and are very good at making insurance companies pay for its removal.

 Find out if your walls have soot in them by first requesting your free onsite soot inspection.

-Complimentary Home or Business claim review
+No Obligation Home or Business claim review

-Are you being treated in good faith?
+Are you being treated fairly?

 If you have been a victim of a property loss, do not delay and talk to on of our experts. enter your information or call (317) 342-7540 today